 - To determine if Jackson has the Capability to handle the level and time-span of work required.

-- Improve Nikhil’s standing with the of Executives, by highlighting the talents and skilled knowledge of Jackson.
+- Improve Nikhil’s standing with the Executives by highlighting the talents and skilled knowledge of Jackson.

 - Get Jackson to speak up in the executive meetings.

-- Jackson to come to the meetings prepared to share solutions the challenges and successes of the Production Projects without Nikhil’s prompting and support.
+- Jackson came to the meetings prepared to share solutions to the Production Projects’ challenges and successes without Nikhil’s prompting and support.

 - Evaluate Jackson’s ability and meeting presence in his meetings with his subordinate managers.

 Jackson and I sat to determine some objectives for the Leadership Coaching, they were;

 - To better show his capability to handle the work to the Executive Managers.